kgisl/project-ideas/ias/SideProjects.md

 ## Side Projects

 ### Ideal team
- - KGISL/industry professional who understands the value of side projects and impact on his professional growth/prosperity
+ - KGISL/industry professional who understands the value of side projects and impact on his professional growth/prosperity - Read https://j.mp/sideProjectThis
  - KITE faculty/trainer who will interpret the professional's technical objectives of the side project and "translates" into student speak/slang and provides for continuity when
 	 - professional loses interest
 	 - students move on to higher studies / career joining